Pockemon/Online-Judiciary-System-OJS-/README.md

-# Online-Judiciary-System
+# Online-Judiciary-System[Django web application]

-In Online judiciary system,the user will be required to log in to the system, after which depending on his role i.e. victim, lawyer, police, the software will supply to the users’ needs.
+In our software(Online judiciary system) the user will be required to log in to the system, after which depending on his role i.e. victim, lawyer, police, the software will supply to the user's needs.

 * Victim:
-   * Our software will allow the victim (user) to lodge FIR with the police online without having to visit the police station.
-If the victim requires a lawyer the he can view the list of registered lawyers.
+   * Our software will allow the victim (user) to lodge FIR with the police online without having to visit the police station.If victim needs police for his case then he will be shown the police station nearer to his location.If the victim requires a lawyer then he can view the list of registered lawyers.
 He will be shown the lawyers previous record and will be informed about their fees.
 Depending on which he can choose the lawyer of his choice.

 * Lawyer:
    * The lawyer on logging in will be shown the status of all the cases he is concerned